Approved Subdivision on King Street (Delpark Homes)

 When will the public meeting be held?
 Please confirm that the proposed exit on Mead will be switched to King Street.
 It is commendable that changes in density and housing types have been adjusted.

-This switch makes more sense re emergency vehicles and avoiding present residential areas. asked over 3 years ago
+This switch makes more sense re emergency vehicles and avoiding present residential areas. asked about 4 years ago

 A Virtual Public Meeting has now been scheduled for November 16, 2020 at 6:30 pm.
 Residents can watch the meeting livestreamed via the Township's official YouTube channel or participate electronically by contacting the Township.